MCP Overview

 What is MCP?

 The Model Context Protocol (MCP) is an open standard for connecting AI assistants to external tools and data sources.
-Remb implements an MCP server that exposes 100 tools across 21 modules — memory, context, scanning, conversation tracking, plans, graph traversal, cross-project search, scratchpad, briefings, role contracts, skills, and more.
+Remb implements an MCP server that exposes 12 core MCP tools by default: session start, memory read/write, conversation logging/search, project setup, scan trigger/status, and tool discovery.
+The full catalog contains 93 active tools, but specialized workflows stay discoverable until an agent needs them.

 The key idea: your project's context is not a snapshot of its source files — it's a graph that your AI builds and curates over every session.
 Memories capture why decisions were made.
 Feature notes document what each part does.
 Conversation logs record what was accomplished.
 Scanning adds structural breadth — but it's optional and additive, not the foundation.